slysilvershadow/Fates-Flux/README.md

 #### Rise to the Challenge:
 Brace yourself for a trial by fire as you confront challenges that will test your courage, cunning, and resilience.
 Only the boldest will triumph in the face of adversity, for the path to glory is paved with hardship and sacrifice.
 #### Unlock the Unknown:
-Plunge headlong into the depths of Odyssey Eden and unlock a treasure trove of hidden secrets, tantalizing rewards, and mind-bending surprises.
+Plunge headlong into the depths of Fates Flux and unlock a treasure trove of hidden secrets, tantalizing rewards, and mind-bending surprises.
 The journey may be perilous, but the rewards are beyond compare.

 ## Development Roadmap: